-(see Lyme Disease, see Rickettsiae and Related Organisms, and see Babesiosis.)
+(See also Lyme Disease, see Rickettsiae and Related Organisms, and discussed in Babesiosis.)

 Most tick bites in the US are from various species of Ixodidae, which attach and feed for several days if not removed.
 Disease transmission is the main concern and becomes more likely if ticks are attached for a longer duration.